JCaxton/Basic-Analog-Clock/README.md

 # Basic-Analog-Clock
 An analog clock that shows the current time.
+You can change various parts to fit your preference.